Summer Reading

 Summer Reading Program

 Track your reading with a log, available at the links below or when you sign up at the library.
-Adults can also track reading with the Beanstack app.
+Turn your completed log in at the end of summer reading and be entered in a drawing to win a fantastic prize!!

 Summer Reading Logs